nextflow-io/nextflow/docs/process.rst

 for the ``file`` qualifier, therefore it's backward compatible with the syntax and the semantic for the input ``file`` described above.

-The important difference between ``file`` and ``path`` qualifier is that the first expects the values received as input to be *file* objects.
-When inputs is a different type, it automatically coverts to a string and saves it to a temporary files.
+The important difference between ``path`` and ``file`` qualifier is that the latter expects the values received as input to be *file* objects.
+Inputs of a different type, are automatically converted into a string and saved to temporary files.
 This can be useful in some use cases, but it turned out to be tricky in most common cases.

-The ``path`` qualifier instead interprets string values as the path location of the input file and automatically converts to a file object.
+The ``path`` qualifier instead interprets string values as the path location of the input file and automatically converts them to a file object.

 ::